Post-Critical Theory

 The nightmare rides upon sleep

 Davis is right after all: artists are contradictory and conflicted.
 They were when Francisco de Goya created his Black Paintings and The Disasters of War or Gauguin tread between civilizations, but now so is everyone else as well.
 And no one is all that sure what to do about it.
-For all Drucker's thoughtfulness, with artists like Cai Guo-Qiang or Takashi Murakami, complicity basically comes down to the meeting of museum institutions and male adolescent fantasies.
+For all Drucker's thoughtfulness, with artists like Cai Guo-Qiang or Takashi Murakami in Japanese art, complicity basically comes down to the meeting of museum institutions and male adolescent fantasies.
 Artists and critics have every reason to feel conflicted, too.
 The contradictions did not just spring full-blown out of The Village Voice and October.

 Partly, the crisis comes back to the usual questions of esthetic judgment.
 Art has always thrived on contradictions.
 The art market has just made them worse, but it also makes it harder to know who is thriving and who gets to decide.
 Sure, patronage centuries ago or the tight circle of New York in the 1940s shielded some mediocre artists.
 Now, however, vast reputations suddenly rise and rarely fall.
 I myself dislike most of Drucker's exemplars, which is why I have mostly not mentioned them.